Centrism by country: Spain

 The only national party that defends itself as a centrist party is Citizens, whose platform is increasingly perceived as right-wing by Spanish citizens, as the Centro de Investigaciones Sociológicas surveys show.
 In April 2018, Ciudadanos obtained a 6.77 when ranging political parties from 1 to 10, where one was the farthest left and ten was its equivalent on the right.
 It first entered the Cortes Generales in 2015.
 In Catalonia, where the party was born, many people even consider it an extreme right-wing party, considering its fierce "opposition to nationalism".
 Not even the media agree on its place, and several newspapers from different ideologies manifest that Citizens is either left or right, depending on their political line.
 Regardless of subjective opinions, the truth is that Ciudadanos has always tried to reach agreements with Union, Progress and Democracy (UPyD), which Spanish voters most traditionally consider to be the closest to the centre, according to several opinion polls.
 This popular perception was pointed out by UPyD, which positions itself simultaneously on the political centre and cross-sectionalism, thus embracing ideas across the political spectrum.
 Electors also consider as centrists the Convergence and Union coalition from Catalonia and the Basque Nationalist Party from the Spanish Basque Country, although these two usually consider themselves as right-centrist parties.

 Switzerland

 In Switzerland, the political centre (die Mitte; le Centre; il Centro) is traditionally occupied by the so-called "bourgeois" parties: FDP.The Liberals (centre-right (Note: The party itself rejects the left-right notion, stating on its FAQ-page that it is a centrist party.)), The Centre and its predecessors (centre to centre-right (Note: In urban and Protestant areas, the party tends to be more centrist than in rural, predominantly Catholic areas.)), and the much smaller Evangelical People's Party (centre to centre-left (Note: The party rejects the left-right classification, but it tends to be on the centre or centre-left on social and environmental issues, centrist on economic issues and centre-right on ethical issues.)).
 In Switzerland, the centrist parties tend to cooperate closely in cantonal parliaments and municipal councils.

-More recently, two newly founded parties have claimed to be part of the political centre: The Green Liberal Party (centre), split from the leftist Green Party, claims to represent the political centre.
+In the early decades of the 21st century, two newly founded parties have claimed to be part of the political centre: the Green Liberal Party (centre), split from the leftist Green Party, claims to represent the political centre.
 The Conservative Democratic Party (centre to centre-right), a splinter of the right-wing populist Swiss People's Party, was a self-styled centre party until its 2021 merger with The Centre.
 The Social Democratic Party is considered to be more left-wing than centrist.